 Megan Rogerson, our Osteopath here at Back 2 Balance, Hove, has recently finished her Activator Methods Protocol.
 In this blog she takes you through what it is and why we use it as a technique.
 At Back 2 Balance, we appreciate that there is no one size fits all, and that the more techniques we have in our skill set, the more we can help the community.

 You may have heard about the Activator Method, you may have not.
 The Activator method is a type of adjusting and way of working.
 Some chiropractors may just use only the Activator Method, whereas other clinicians use it in practice alongside other ways of adjusting, such as the drop table or the clicking technique you may be familiar with.

 Using a series of observations and tests, it is designed to help the clinician evaluate the function of joints and isolate bio-mechanical or nervous system errors.
 It then helps the clinician to find the location of the problem and address it using an instrument called an Activator.
 The Activator has many different names according to clients.
-Many have likened it to a staple gun (without the staples), or said it makes them feel like frankenstein…sounds terrifying doesn’t it, but the Activator Method is one of the most gentlest yet effective way of adjusting.
+Many have likened it to a staple gun (without the staples).
+Some have even said it makes them feel like Frankenstein… sounds terrifying doesn’t it.
+However the Activator Method is one of the most gentlest yet effective way of adjusting.

 If you have any questions for us, or are interested in having this particular technique, give us a call 01273 206868 or email email@example.com